Driving Low Latency With Global PoPs

 More control over data location, compliance, and costs

-With Macrometa, you can create fabrics for multiple regions in the GDN.
-The GeoFabrics feature allows you to use a subset of regions, all based on your own criteria and not pre-generated (such as US, Europe, or Asia).
-GeoFabrics helps you comply with local data regulations (such as GDPR) and reduce read/write costs associated with global replication.
+With Macrometa, your solution can include fabrics for multiple regions in the GDN.
+The GeoFabrics feature allows your organization to use a subset of regions, all based on your own criteria and not pre-generated (such as US, Europe, or Asia).
+GeoFabrics helps organizations comply with local data regulations (such as GDPR) and reduce read/write costs associated with global replication.
 GeoFabrics offers more options when data should be stored/accessed - with a simple on/off switch.
-With GeoFabrics, you can just select the regions you need and Macrometa will handle all of the operations.
+With GeoFabrics, organizations can just select the regions they need and Macrometa will handle all of the operations.

 The flexibility to choose your cloud environment

-With Macrometa, you can choose our cloud with the GDN PoPs, or choose a multi-cloud or hybrid cloud where you're on-prem and in the cloud.
-Or you can deploy Macrometa in a virtual private cloud or in your on-prem data centers - to leverage your existing investments or adhere to company or local security policies.
+With Macrometa, your organization can choose our cloud with the GDN PoPs, or choose a multi-cloud or hybrid cloud where you're on-prem and in the cloud.
+Or Macrometa can be deployed in a virtual private cloud or in your organization's on-prem data centers - to leverage your existing investments or adhere to company or local security policies.
 If you are currently using a specialized cloud provider, have contractual obligations with an existing provider, or would like a service outside of our 175+ PoPs, you can work with Macrometa to include them in your network.

 Learn more today